htcondor/htcondor/docs/version-history/lts-versions-23-0.rst

   Previously, these were silently ignored.
   :jira:`2157`

+- Fixed a bug where the Python-based HTChirp client had its max line length set much shorter than is allowed by the HTCondor Chirp server.
+The client now also throws a relevant error when this max limit is hit while sending commands to the server.
+  :jira:`2142`

-- Linux jobs with a invalid ``#!`` interpreter now get a better error message when the EP is running as root.
-This was enhanced in 10.0, but a bug prevented the enhancement from fully working with a rootly EP.
+- Linux jobs with a invalid ``#!`` interpreter now get a better error message when the Execution Point is running as root.
+This was enhanced in 10.0, but a bug prevented the enhancement from fully working on a system installed Execution Point.
   :jira:`1698`

 - Fixed a bug where the DAGMan job proper for a DAG with a final node could stay stuck in the removed job state.
   :jira:`2147`

-- Fixed a bug where the Python-based HTChirp client had its max line length set much shorter than is allowed by the HTCondor Chirp server.
-The client now also throws a relevant error when this max limit is hit while sending commands to the server.
-  :jira:`2142`

-- Updated the usage and man page of the *condor_drain* tool to include information about the ``-reconfig-on-completion`` option.
-  :jira:`2164`

 - Correctly identify ``GPUsAverageUsage`` and ``GPUsMemoryUsage`` as floating point values for *condor_adstash*.